bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

 ---

-### A new, free exhibition at Leventhal Map & Education Center combines historic and future-facing maps and visuals that shine light on how the environment is part of social struggles.
+### A new, free exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection.

-### In-person show opens March 18 in the Leventhal Center gallery at Boston Public Library with accompanying digital exhibition available everywhere.
+##### In-person show opens January 13 in the Leventhal Center gallery at the Boston Public Library with accompanying digital exhibition available soon.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cw59w/full/,500/0/default.jpg" caption="A 1976 environmental management blueprint of Sales Creek in Revere, with oil facilities, housing, heavy infrastructure, and a highly engineered coastline, shows how the environment bears the mark of social decisions." class="figure-left" >}}